-Now, you might notice him from The Coen Brothers movie “The Big Lebowski” as Smokey or Peter Bogdanovich “A Thing Called Love” Jimmy Dale Gilmore is without a doubt one of the last remaining country troubadours coming out of the Lone Star Sate.
+Now, you might notice him from The Coen Brothers movie “The Big Lebowski” as Smokey or Peter Bogdanovich from “A Thing Called Love” Jimmy Dale Gilmore is without a doubt one of the last remaining country troubadours coming out of the Lone Star State.
 With nearly 50 years in the industry and a handful of awards including a 3 time Grammy nominations.
 Gilmore shows no sign of slowing down.

 Downey To Lubbock- out 1st of June 2018

 Currently on tour with the former co-founder of The Blasters Dave Alvin.
-Both musicians are set to release their very first a collaborative album titled “Downey To Lubbock” which will be out tomorrow 01/06/2018.
+Both musicians are set to release their very first collaborative album titled “Downey To Lubbock” which will be out tomorrow 01/06/2018.

 A huge thanks to Jimmie for finding the time and to Lance Cowen who arranged it!

 Editors note: Given questions might not appear as the spoken questions- this only for the purposes of clarity.

 RT: well first off, thank so much for doing this- I know you’ve been very busy lately touring.

 JDG: Yeah it’s been kinda strange lately!